 Keep up with changing information from the CDC here.

 What if I am experiencing symptoms?

 Right now, testing for COVID-19 needs to be ordered by a doctor or other health care provider and must be deemed medically necessary.
-If you have symptoms, you can use our COVID-19 screening tool to help you understand what options you can take as a Priority Health member.

 - COVID-19 information